-Persistent pain is without a doubt one of the great challenges faced by many people, and can adversely impact our lives in lots of different ways.
+Persistent back and or neck pain is without a doubt one of the great challenges faced by many people, and can adversely impact our lives in lots of different ways.

 Persistent pain can be an issue in multiple areas of our body, though is particularly common in the low back region.
 In fact, low back pain is one of the leading causes of disability across the globe.